Following are two case studies that demonstrate the importance and effectiveness of independent standards development organizations (SDOs) like NFPA.

 Robert Kowalski, area director for OSHA’s office in Bridgeport, Connecticut, stated, "Now that NFPA 56 (PS) has been created, if we find a company not complying with the standard, we can use that as a support for a general duty clause, which requires an employer to maintain a safe and healthy place for employees," Kowalski says.
 "That’s the importance of this standard."

-Video: NFPA senior engineer Denise Beach discusses practices covered by NFPA's provisional stardard 56, developed in response to the Kleen Energy explosion.
+Video: former NFPA senior engineer Denise Beach discusses practices covered by NFPA's provisional stardard 56, developed in response to the Kleen Energy explosion.